iamnmk/iamnmk/README.md

 </p>

 ## 📅 Hobbies
+- Explore the world of devops and networking
 - Creating projects to learn new things
-- Playing Video Games
-- Explore the world of programming

-## 💻 Current project
-- Blog website using Angular and ASP.NET
+- Maintaining robust and streamlined processes in an infrastructure
+- Learning about every tech stack in order to be comfortable with deployment for any application.

 ## 📚 Learning

-- Asp.net 7 Core
+- Generative AI in devops!

 <h2>LETS CONNECT on my Website! 👋</h2>
   https://www.nmk-dev.com